Jan-Piotraschke/Schwanensee/README.md

 This tension illustrates that a complete description of tissue or other physiological diagnostics may not be possible with our current methods, and therefore, we may resort to a hyperspace approach of the neural network, since its understanding of the system could differ from ours, which, however, could prove beneficial to us.

+Let Faust sit on the Swan Lake (german: "Schwanensee")

 ## Usage

 ```bash